jarrvis/ticket-booking/README.md

 ## Init

 Apart from integration tests, local manual tests can be done with sample data.
-To make it simple an init script was prepared to initialize app with sample data.
+To make it simple you can use init script to initialize app with sample data.
+Tough I encourage to use swagger ui to get operations docs and possible scenarios

 Run: